-It’s tempting to reach for that beer or glass of wine, but drinking more during the coronavirus outbreak could have long-term unhealthy consequences.
+It’s tempting to reach for that beer or glass of wine to cope with stress and change but this could have long-term health consequences.

 Although alcohol may initially help you relax, drinking more over an extended period of time can actually increase your feelings of worry.
 This is because alcohol can cause an imbalance in certain chemicals in your brain, leading to higher levels of anxiety.
-People are also more likely to drink when they are bored – a common side effect we’re all feeling while spending more time at home.
+People are also more likely to drink when they are bored – a common side effect of spending more time at home.

 Relying on alcohol for stress relief can seriously affect your health and wellbeing.
-Drinking too much can put a strain on family relationships, and negatively impact on our mental health.
-It can affect our physical health too.
+Drinking too much can put a strain on family relationships, and negatively impact our mental health.
+It can also affect our physical health.
 Too much alcohol can lead to accidents and injuries, and serious health conditions like heart disease, strokes and cancers.
-Drinking heavily for a sustained period of time, such as during the outbreak, can also lead to long-term alcohol dependence.
+Drinking heavily for a sustained period of time, such as during the COVID-19 crisis, can also lead to alcohol dependence.

 If you are worried about the amount you or a loved one is drinking, you can access advice and support at Know Your Options or call the Alcohol and Drug Information Service on 1300 13 1340.

-Alcoholics Anonymous and SMART Recovery are holding online meetings.
+Alcoholics Anonymous and SMART Recovery are holding face-to-face group and online meetings.
 Click on the links below for meeting information and times.

 Avoid alcohol as a social cue for smoking, and vice versa: people tend to smoke, or smoke more, if they drink alcohol, and smokers are at greater risk when it comes to contracting respiratory infections and suffering the most serious symptoms.